Home Automation Podcast Episode #30: An Industry Q&A With Helen Heneveld

 An Interview with This Year's Recipient of the CTA TechHome Leadership Award

 This week's home automation podcast features our host Ron Callis interviewing Helen Heneveld.
 Recorded live on Wednesday, January 17th, 2018 at 12:30 p.m.
 EST.

 About Helen Heneveld

-Helen Heneveld, MBA, CEDIA Installer 1 Certified and CEA-CompTIA DHTI+ Certified, is a well-respected and recognized industry expert who speaks and consults worldwide in the connected home industry.
-Her early entry in the 1980’s into the smart home business and her years in industry training make her contributions valuable as a current board member for CEA Tech Home Division and past member on the CEDIA Board of Directors.
+Helen Heneveld is a well-respected and recognized industry expert with credentials to include: MBA, CEDIA Installer 1 Certified, and CEA-CompTIA DHTI+ certification.
+Helen speaks and consults worldwide in the connected home industry.
+Her early entry in the 1980s into the smart home business and her years in industry training make her contributions valuable as a current board member for CEA Tech Home Division and a past member on the CEDIA Board of Directors.